viktorlj/SarekCLLPostProcess/README.md

-## Sarek Annotate
+## Sarek CLL Postprocess
-Nextflow workflow to annotate StrelkaBP results from Sarek.
+Nextflow workflow to postprocess StrelkaBP results annotated with VEP from Sarek.

 Filters for LCR and IG regions and breaks into readable tsv file.